What is user experience?

 - Service designers carry out high-level analysis and planning of end-to-end user journeys, taking into account people, technologies, processes, and business strategies

-If you’ve read anything about UX, you’ll have seen the term ‘usability’ popping up with great frequency.
-UX and usability are closely related, but they’re not quite the same thing.
+If you’ve read anything about user experience, you’ll have seen the term ‘usability’ surface..
+User experience and usability are closely related, but they’re not quite the same thing.

 Usability is an important characteristic of things that have good UX.
 It’s the property of being easy to use and intuitive.
 If something makes sense, operates smoothly in the way you expect it to, and doesn’t confuse you or complicate your task, it has good usability.

-UX is a broader term.
-The user experience includes user goals and expectations, their prior knowledge, and the context in which they’re using the system in question.
-UX looks at whether a product or service is credible, findable, accessible, valuable, desirable, and useful.
+User experience is a broader term.
+User experience encompasses user goals and expectations, their prior knowledge, and the context in which they’re using the system in question.
+A UX designer looks at whether a product or service is credible, findable, accessible, valuable, desirable and useful, and makes changes if not.
+Sometimes, this is a big change, and sometimes it’s relatively small.
+Just take Google’s UX redesign,for instance – a few changes, but a big difference in usability.

-We’re often asked where UX fits into CX, and whether there’s a meaningful difference between UX and CX.
+We’re often asked where user experience fits into customer experience, and whether there’s a meaningful difference between UX and CX.
 In fact, the two things are different in scope and form but share some core characteristics.

-- UX is often short-term and practical, generally concerned with ‘rubber meets the road’ interactions like website navigation and ensuring the accessibility of digital resources.
+- User experience is often short-term and practical, generally concerned with ‘rubber meets the road’ interactions like website navigation and ensuring the accessibility of digital resources

-- CX tends to be longer-term and much broader in scope, with an emphasis on business culture and values and big-picture goals like loyalty and brand differentiation.
+- Customer experience tends to be longer-term and much broader in scope, with an emphasis on business culture and values and big-picture goals like brand loyalty and differentiation.
 Nielsen Norman Group has described CX as “UX over long periods of time”.

 What the two fields have in common is a desire to be user-first and user-focused, and to develop a deep understanding of users and their goals through research and feedback.